MicrosoftDocs/learn/learn-pr/azure/safeguard-data-sector/includes/4-reduce-insider-threat.md

-Insider threat is usually characterized as potential for providing back-door connections and cloud-service provider (CSP) privileged-user access to customer's systems and data.
+Insider threat is often characterized as potential for providing back-door connections and cloud-service provider (CSP) privileged-user access to customer's systems and data.
 Customers expect assurances around any potential customer data access by Microsoft personal, and Azure has strict controls in place to prevent any unauthorized access.

 ## Data for customer support and troubleshooting